 Once the sphere was prepped, it was time to cut out my BB-8 designs.
 Finding nice clean pictures to use was actually pretty hard.
 Hopefully better images will be released as we get closer to release of Star Wars: The Force Awakens.
 I found using images from the Sphero BB-8 Droid to be the best bet since it’s a very popular toy right now.

 I enlarged 4 images as consistently as possible (i.e. making them similarly sized).
 Then I cut out each piece of the design and traced it onto parchment paper.
 Using the appropriate duct tape color, I covered each design completely before cutting the shape out.
-Scissors will easily cut through the parchment paper and then the duct tape design will slide right off the parchment paper, ready to be applied to the paper lantern.
+Always use the parchment paper trick when cutting duct tape.

 I created straps using a long piece of white duct tape folded in half length wise.
 After Elliot tried it on a few times, I attached the straps to the BB-8 sphere using safety pins.
 Then I covered the pins with white duct tape.